-Ecole hôtelière de Lausanne (EHL) has been ranked No. 1 on the list of the best hospitality and hotel management schools in the world for 2020, according to a new study out by the CEOWORLD magazine, William F. Harrah College of Hospitality (formerly known as the William F. Harrah College of Hotel Administration) placed second on the list, followed by the School of Hotel Administration at Cornell University at No. 3.
+Ecole hôtelière de Lausanne (EHL) once again ranked No. 1 on the list of the best hospitality and hotel management schools in the world for 2021, according to a new study out by the CEOWORLD magazine, the School of Hotel Administration at Cornell University placed second on the list, followed by the William F. Harrah College of Hospitality at the University of Nevada at No. 3.

 The rankings are based on seven major metrics of quality and reputation.
 Overall Score (100%) is the sum of: